kommidirithikareddy/Turtle_lib/README.md

 It simplifies controlling the turtle's direction, allowing precise orientation adjustments for drawing shapes and navigating the canvas.
 After setting the heading, "turtle.heading()" returns the current orientation angle.

+move_forward.py

+You can focus on the TurtleScreen to gather important events by using these Turtle module calls.
+Turtle.onkey() binds a function to a key press event, Turtle.onkeyrelease() binds a function to a key release event, and turtle.listen() focuses on the screen.
+These features allow keyboard inputs to be used to interact with the turtle images.